 Military Personnel & Their Spouses

-Utah residents in the military do not lose their Utah residency or domicile solely by being absent from Utah due to military orders.They must file a Utah income tax return reporting all income, regardless of the source.
-If tax must be paid to another state on non-military income, Utah allows a credit for taxes paid to the other state.
-See Credit for Income Tax Paid to Another State for more information.
+Utah residents in the military do not lose their Utah residency or domicile solely by being absent due to military orders.They must file a Utah income tax return on all income, regardless of the source.
+If tax must be paid to another state on nonmilitary income, a credit may be allowed for the tax paid to the other state.
+If claiming this credit, complete and attach form TC-40S, Credit for Income Tax Paid to Another State.

 Military personnel deployed to a combat zone or overseas contingency operation can receive additional tax relief.
 See Utah Tax Information for Members of the U.S. Armed Forces for information about combat zone tax relief, including how to notify the Tax Commission of your deployment.